berfinkavsut/ros-target-frame-detection/README.md

 - Berfin Kavsut
 - Zichen Zhang

-This project was first drafted by Sabrina Misatian, Vivian Sutedjo, and Viktoria Markova in the scope of "Image Guided Surgery" course offered by CAMP chair in the winter semester 2020/21.
-It was continued with an inderdisciplinary project (IDP) by Viktoria Markova and Erekle Shishniashvili in the summer semester 2021.
+This project was first drafted by Sabrina Misatian, Vivian Sutedjo, and Viktoria Markova in the scope of "Image Guided Surgery" course offered by the CAMP chair in the winter semester of 2020/21.
+It was continued with an interdisciplinary project (IDP) by Viktoria Markova and Erekle Shishniashvili in the summer semester of 2021.
 The project scope was constrained to offline acoustic-based target frame detection.
 Needle tip localization was proposed as future work in the previous IDP.
-In our project, we have implemented online acoustic-based target frame detection based on their ideas and continued to the needle tip localization task with the guidance of Yuan Bi, our project tutor.
+In our project, we implemented online acoustic-based target frame detection based on their ideas and continued to the needle tip localization task with the guidance of Yuan Bi, our project tutor.

-The aim of our project is to find needle tip coordinates when prostate biopsy is taken.
+The aim of our project is to find needle tip coordinates when the prostate biopsy is taken.
 During the surgery, an assistant is marking the needle tips on the US screen by waiting for the biopsy shots, and he/she does not have any other job to do.
 If we could mark the needle tips automatically, there would not be any need for an additional assistant in the OR.
 Our proposed solution is to save the needle tip coordinates on the US images by image processing.
-Our motivation is to have less people in the OR and avoid human errors.
+Our motivation is to have fewer people in the OR and avoid human errors.
 According to Dr. Matthias Jahnen, it takes 50-60 surgeries to get enough experience for an urologist.
 During training, we believe that acquiring the needle tip positions will be important for new doctors to check whether they could hit the targeted prostate regions or not.

 Our project has two main parts: acoustic-based target frame detection and needle tip localization.

 **Acoustic-based target frame detection:** We know that each time the biopsy is taken, the biopsy shot produces a distinct, recognizable sound similar to an impulse sound.
-Target frames are the frames which are captured when that sound was detected.
+Target frames are the frames that are captured when that sound was detected.
 Here, the synchronization of audio and image frames is necessary to select the correct target frames.
 Synchronization is implemented by using [ROS](https://www.ros.org/) to have a global computer clock for audio and frame capture.
 Furthermore, it is possible to capture multiple sensor signals in parallel by ROS.

 **Needle tip localization:** We propose three major components: classification, segmentation, and localization.
 After the target frame detection part, images have been saved.
-However, some of them do not contain needles, which are of less importance and do not need to be performed needle tip localization.
+However, some of them do not contain needles, which are of less importance, and do not need to be performed needle tip localization.
 Therefore, we use a dual classifier to classify the images whether they contain needles or not.
 After classification, images containing needles are preserved, then we apply our segmentation model to them to segment the needles to retrieve